Washington D.C. is rich with history and free attractions.

 7. United States Holocaust Memorial Museum

+You must book a tour yourself.
 Visit the United States Holocaust Memorial Museum.
-You can book tours yourself or let ASGA book tours for you when you register for the conference.
 This extremely moving museum is a popular destination for visitors.
 The museum chronicles the rise and fall of the Nazis and the horrible treatment inflicted upon Jews and others.
 How to get there: Walk.
 It’s about a mile from the conference hotel.

 Georgetown is popular, trendy, and pricey, but it is also a very beautiful area to stroll.
 Window shopping won’t cost you anything.
 If you want to get away from the bustling main street, just turn down one of the side streets for a quiet stroll among the stately old mansions and town homes of the elite and rich.
 How to get there: Take a taxi or Uber.